-Raising financially responsible children starts with basic money principles- from budgeting and planning, to saving and sharing.
+Raising financially responsible children starts with teaching kids about basic money principles — from budgeting and planning to saving and sharing.
 Besides giving them an understanding of the value of a dollar, teaching children about fiscal responsibility prepares them to be financially savvy adults in the real world.
-Here are a few tips that may help you jumpstart the conversation about money with your own child or little one in your life.
+Here are a few tips that may help you jump-start the conversation of how to teach your child the value of money with your own child or a little one in your life.

 - It’s Never Too Early to Have the Conversation